Gevaert-Lab/DIA-Report/README.md

 - `contrast`: name of the column present in experiment design file used in the model. (default is Group)
 - `aggr_method`: summaration method used [medianPolish robustSummary() , colMeans(), colMedians(), base::colSums()]
 - `normalization`: normalization method [ sum, max, center.mean, center.median", div.mean, div.median", diff.meda, ⁠quantiles⁠, ⁠quantiles.robust⁠ , vsn]
-- `Proteotypic`: include only proteotypic peptides (Boolen: TRUE / FALSE )
+- `Proteotypic`: include only proteotypic peptides (Boolean: TRUE / FALSE )
 - `pep_per_prot`: number of peptides per proteins
 - `nNonZero`: min percentage of samples with non missing value (used along with `filtPerGroup`)
 - `comparisons`: list of the comparison to use